 Here’s what you need to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s feasible that you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then transfer the heat outside.
+Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more complicated than that, but the process itself is easy to break down and understand.

 Understanding all of your home’s heating and cooling parts for the the U.S. climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts Heating, Air Conditioning & Plumbing a call at 866-397-3787 or set up a free appointment online today.

 Eight Upgrades to Boost Your Home HVAC System

 During the cold winter months in the U.S., there’s no better way to improve your home’s comfort than with easy and effective upgrades.
 It’s not simply about keeping the house toasty warm as the snow begins to fall—it’s about boosting efficiency and cleaning the very air you breathe....
 Continue reading